manifoldfinance/wallet_switchNetworkRpcProvider/README.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC-2119](https://www.ietf.org/rfc/rfc2119.txt).

+Since JSON-RPC utilizes JSON, it has the same type system (described in [RFC 4627](http://www.ietf.org/rfc/rfc4627.txt)).
+JSON can represent four primitive types (Strings, Numbers, Booleans, and Null) and two structured types (Objects and Arrays).
+The term "Primitive" in this specification references any of those four primitive JSON types.
+The term "Structured" references either of the structured JSON types.
+Whenever this document refers to any JSON type, the first letter is always capitalized: Object, Array, String, Number, Boolean, Null.
+True and False are also capitalized.

+All member names exchanged between the Client and the Server that are considered for matching of any kind should be considered to be case-sensitive.
+The terms function, method, and procedure can be assumed to be interchangeable.

+The Client is defined as the origin of Request objects and the handler of Response objects.
+The Server is defined as the origin of Response objects and the handler of Request objects.

 ### `wallet_switchNetworkRpcProvider`

 The method accepts an object parameter with defined fields